Get better book launch results by taking these 9 steps while you’re writing

 If you don’t start laying the groundwork you need to sell books before your manuscript is done, your book launch results will be dismal, discouraging, and disappointing.

-If you don't start laying the groundwork you need to sell books before your manuscript is done, your book launch results will be dismal, discouraging, and disappointing.Click to tweet
+If you don't start laying the groundwork you need to sell books before your manuscript is done, your book launch results will be dismal, discouraging, and disappointing.Click to tweetYour book won’t be discovered on launch day or any other time of the year unless you goose the discovery process.
+That work starts early.

 9 early steps to improving your book launch results

-book launch results 2Here are nine steps to take while still writing that will help lay the groundwork for success.
+Here are nine steps to take while still writing that will help lay the groundwork for success.

 Take on just one at a time.
 Fit in what you can, when you can.

-If you do this, you’ll have several of your book marketing basics in place by the time your manuscript is done.
+If you do this, youโll have several of your book marketing basics in place by the time your manuscript is done.
 That will set you up for a better, more successful launch.

 1. Learn as much as you can about book marketing.